wp-pwa/worona-wp-plugin/readme.txt

 = Our promise =

-* Free forever.
+* *Free forever*.
 Worona is free, and it will always be.
 We strongly support a free, open internet.

-* Hassle-free.
+* *Hassle-free*.
 Getting your site ready for mobile can be time-consuming, frustrating, and expensive, but we believe it doesn’t have to be that way.
 We’ve built Worona to remove all barriers and make mobile easy.

-* Future-proof.
+* *Future-proof*.
 We will always do our best to provide you with whatever the future brings in mobile development.
 There’s no reason to worry - we won’t never let you down.

 **For more information visit [Worona.org](https://www.worona.org/)**.